radialmonster/red-media-browser/readme.md

 - **Interactive Thumbnails:** Click on thumbnails to open the corresponding Reddit post in your browser.
 - **Moderator Tools:** If you have moderator privileges, approve or remove submissions directly from the app.
 - **Automatic Media Processing:** Handles image, video, GIF, and RedGIFs media URLs, including necessary workarounds for redirects and API calls.
+- **Cached Media** Images and videos downloaded are saved locally in a cache folder for future use, preventing downloading duplicate media in the future.
+To clear cache you can  just delete the cache folder.

 ## Requirements